Family Vacation at the Legoland Florida Resort Hotel in Orlando

 Booking Your Stay at Legoland

 - It is literally right next to theme park.
 To go to the park all you have to do is walk out of the resort and go next door.
 No painful car rides.
 No "are we there yets?"
 You.
 Are.
 There.
-The beach resort I believe is still on the property but a short walk from the park.
-Everything else you will have to either drive or be shuttled to go to the park.
+I believe the beach resort is still on the property but a short walk from the park.
+All other accommodations will require you either to drive or be shuttled to the park.

+- The food at the resort restaurant was decent.
 As for adding meals to the package, the food at Bricks Restaurant wasn't too bad.
 I believe you can add this to your package later if you do not want to do it at booking.
 You can also pay as you would at a restaurant when you get there if you aren't certain you want to add it to your package at all.